 It is critical to protect patient privacy and health information.
-Internal referrals are typically covered by the consent to treat that is completed by individuals when they have services rendered at clinics.
+Internal referrals are typically covered by the consent to treat that is completed by individuals when services are rendered at clinics.
 For external referrals, when making referrals to community resources, information can be proactively given to patients/families.
 This way, the patient/families can contact the resource directly.
-If clinic staff is making the referral to an external resource, consent must be obtained from family to send their protected health information to another organization.
+If clinic staff is making the referral to an external resource on behalf of the patient/family, consent must be obtained from family to send their protected health information to another organization.
 It should be noted that different requirements apply to the privacy and sharing of mental health and substance use disorder patient information.